- Search The Registry

 In 1948, after the Army, Zachary attended and played football at Louisville Municipal College (an accredited but segregated undergraduate branch of the University of Louisville).
 There he kicked 35 extra points and was a standout flanker.
 Following the 1949 season, Zachary returned to the Twin Cities and enrolled at the University of Minnesota.

-After sitting out the 1950 and 1951 season with an injury, Zachary started at tackle and middle guard on the Gophers’ defensive line and was one of the Big Ten’s best players.
+After sitting out the 1950 and 1951 seasons with an injury, Zachary started at tackle and middle guard on the Gophers’ defensive line and was one of the Big Ten’s best players.
 Zachary lettered just one season and made a huge impact for the Golden Gophers in 1952.
-Following the season, he was one of three players to earn first team All-Big Ten awards.
-He was the first African American to earn All-Big Ten honors in football at the University of Minnesota, a member of Kappa Alpha Psi Fraternity and graduated with his Bachelors Degree.
+Following the season, he was one of three players to earn first-team All-Big Ten awards.
+He was the first African American to earn All-Big Ten honors in football at the University of Minnesota, a member of Kappa Alpha Psi Fraternity and graduated with his Bachelor's Degree.

 In 1953, Zachary married his wife, Martha Scales.
 The couple had five children; Thomas, Mitchell, Sharon, Dennis, and Steven.
 They also have nineteen grandchildren and one great-grandchild.
 He worked at Fairview Foods, 3M, the County Employment Training Act, and the Ramsey Action Program as a supervisor of Vista Volunteers.
 Zachary also was a real estate agent and the director of Social Services Programs for Dakota County.

 He was an active member of the Northwest Umpires Association, the Wheel’s Club Inc., and the American Legion.
 An avid gardener, he was also a member of St. Peter Claver Catholic Church of St. Paul.
 Percy J. Zachary died at his home on Dec.
 23, 2007.